Menu Close

 Outdoor activities

-When you engage yourself in an activity in nature, you benefit from increased oxygen levels and exposure to natural light – both of which allow you to boost your mood.
-Also, physical activity releases endorphins, which are the body’s natural mood improver.
+When you immerse yourself in nature, you benefit from increased oxygen levels and exposure to natural light, both allow you to boost your mood.
+Additionally, physical activity releases endorphins, the body’s natural mood lifters.

 Nature walks

-The Japanese art of Shinrin-Yoku – forest bathing – has been used for many decades across the world to improve mental health and reduce loneliness rates.
-Nature walks also provide an opportunity for mindful reflection and grounding.
+Nature walks also provide an opportunity for mindful reflection.
 Take this time to be fully present, leaving behind worries and distractions.
 As you incorporate nature walks into your routine, you’ll likely find that they become a time for self-reflection and relaxation.

 Mindful observation

-Practice mindfulness by engaging yourself in the details of nature.
-Sit quietly and observe the leaves, shadows and water movement.
+Practice mindfulness by immersing yourself in the details of nature.
+Sit quietly and observe the leaves, the different shadows and the movement of water.
 Mindful observation in nature can serve as a form of meditation, helping to calm the mind and reduce stress.

 This practice encourages a shift in focus from the demands of daily life to the beauty and simplicity of the natural world.
-Over time, the skills of mindfulness cultivated in nature extend to other aspects of your life – contributing to a more balanced state of mind.
+Over time, you may find that the skills of mindfulness cultivated in nature extend to other aspects of your life, contributing to a more balanced state of mind.

 Gardening